Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

   //!
 The found or created attribute is returned.
   Standard_EXPORT static Handle(MyPackage_Transformation) Set (const TDF_Label theLabel);

-  //!@name Methods for access to the attribute data
+  //!@ name Methods for access to the attribute data

   //!
 The method returns the transformation.
   Standard_EXPORT gp_Trsf Get () const;

-  //!@name Methods for setting the data of transformation
+  //!@ name Methods for setting the data of transformation

   //!
 The method defines a rotation type of transformation.
   Standard_EXPORT void SetRotation (const gp_Ax1& theAxis, Standard_Real theAngle);